 HEALTH, SOCIAL SERVICES AND PUBLIC SAFETY COMMITTEE

-The Committee will report to the Minister of Health, Social Services and Public Safety and the Northern Ireland Assembly on its findings and conclusions, and make recommendations as necessary.
+The Committee will report to the Minister of Health, Social Services and Public Safety and the Northern Ireland Assembly on the Inquiry's findings and conclusions, and make recommendations for improvements as necessary.